With climate change more frequently in the news now, many of us are becoming increasingly aware of what we can do to try and make a difference.

 So, you could try switching to using refills of eco-friendly cleaning products.
 Find out if there is a zero-waste shop near you or sign up to a subscription service offering a refill service.

-If you’re looking online for eco-friendly household products, try a site like Ethical Superstore or The Eco Shop.
+If you’re looking online for eco-friendly household products, try a site like Ethical Superstore.

 4. Use alternatives to wet wipes